 This simple two line snippet is actually very useful by itself.
-It opens the door to the ns-3 global variable and attribute systems.
-Go ahead and add that two lines of code to the first.cc script at the start of main.
+It opens the door to the ns-3 global variable and Attribute systems.
+Go ahead and add that two lines of code to the scratch/first.cc script at the start of main.
 Go ahead and build the script and run it, but ask the script for help in the following way,

-'''

-~/repos/ns-3-dev > ./waf --run "scratch/first --PrintHelp"
+./waf --run "scratch/myfirst --PrintHelp"

-'''

-This will ask Waf to run the scratch/first script and pass the command line argument --PrintHelp to the script.
+This will ask Waf to run the scratch/myfirst script and pass the command line argument --PrintHelp to the script.
 The quotes are required to sort out which program gets which argument.
 The command line parser will now see the --PrintHelp argument and respond with,

 '''

-~/repos/ns-3-dev > ./waf --run ''scratch/first --PrintHelp''

-Entering directory '/home/craigdo/repos/ns-3-dev/build'
+Entering directory 'repos/ns-3-allinone/ns-3-dev/build'

-Compilation finished successfully
+Build finished successfully (00:00:00)

 --PrintHelp: Print this help message.

 --PrintGroups: Print the list of groups.

 --PrintTypeIds: Print all TypeIds.

 --PrintGroup=[group]: Print all TypeIds of group.

 --PrintAttributes=[typeid]: Print all attributes of typeid.

 --PrintGlobals: Print the list of globals.

-~/repos/ns-3-dev >

 '''

 Let's focus on the --PrintAttributes option.
-We have already hinted at the ns-3 attribute system while walking through the first.cc script.
+We have already hinted at the ns-3 Attribute system while walking through the first.cc script.
 We looked at the following lines of code, and mentioned that DataRate was actually an Attribute of the PointToPointNetDevice.
-Let's use the command line argument parser to take a look at the attributes of the PointToPointNetDevice.
+Let's use the command line argument parser to take a look at the Attributes of the PointToPointNetDevice.
 The help listing says that we should provide a TypeId.
-This corresponds to the class name of the class to which the attributes belong.
+This corresponds to the class name of the class to which the Attributes belong.
 In this case it will be ns3::PointToPointNetDevice.
 Let's go ahead and type in,